All Episodes

 Had some paper in his hand, decided to leave his podium.

-We won't run any negative ads.
+We were running a negative ads.

 You would have thought he was going to rape her, and nobody thought that.